SvenKolaric/BabyBone/01-model/README.md

 these attributes should be gettable.
 The existing model properties and methods (such as `get` and `set`) **must not** be overwritten by the properties.

+Additionally, a shallow copy should be made of the passed object.
+If the object is modified after initialisation, it should not alter the values in the model.

 ```javascript
 const values = {
   name: 'Tester',